Morphl-AI/Ecommerce-Marketing-Spend-Optimization/README.md

 The yellow line represents the cumulative sum (return/revenue) given the budget.
 Clearly, this is a monotonically increasing function (we get more money as we pour more money, however potentially sub optimal).
 The blue line is the relation between the budget and the returning sum.
-We see that this tells us how much we should optimally invest in each campaign.
-From this we can infer how much we should allocate for each campaign, resulting in the optimal solution.
+This tells us how much we should optimally invest in each campaign, thus we can infer how much we should allocate for each marketing channel, resulting in the optimal solution.

 We observe that even for dummy data, once we make the models non-linear, the global optimum varies greatly.
 We thus propose a solution based on various non convex continuous